 The University of Birmingham Rainbow Network aims to provide a space for staff and PhD students who identify as lesbian, gay, bisexual, transgender, queer, or questioning, as well as friends and allies of these communities, to meet and develop contacts across the University.
 With the support of the Equality and Diversity team, the Rainbow Network committee organises a series of interesting and enjoyable events and activities throughout the year, and works with groups in the wider community to increase awareness and visibility of LGBTQ people.

-We are also an informal point of contact for workplace issues relating to being LGBTQ, such as bullying and harassment.
+We are an informal point of contact for workplace issues relating to being LGBTQ, such as bullying and harassment.
 A committee member will confidentially signpost people experiencing these issues to specific services available within the University and the wider community (such as Wellbeing Services).
-We can also provide advice and consultancy to any department or member of staff wanting an LGBTQ perspective for a particular project or activity.
+We can also provide confidential support to any member of staff requiring information about LGBTQ identities and issues, as well as advice and consultancy to any department or member of staff wanting an LGBTQ perspective for a particular project or activity.

 Feel free to email the committee at firstname.lastname@example.org with any suggestions, concerns, or to ask to be added to our mailing list.
 Click here for a list of committee members and roles, and read our Terms of Reference here.
 We offer a service where new members of the network can have an informal 1:1 meeting with a committee member to find out more about what the network does, and to make sure that you have someone you recognise at any future events you may want to attend - get in touch if you would be interested in this.

 We are proud to have been named Stonewall's West Midlands Network Group of the Year in 2018.